MicrosoftDocs/fabric-docs/docs/real-time-analytics/create-database.md

 ## Database details

 The main page of your KQL database shows an overview of the contents in your database.
-The following table lists the information you'll see.
+The following table lists the available information.

 :::image type="content" source="media/create-database/database-dashboard.png" alt-text="Screenshot of KQL database main page showing the database details cards."  lightbox="media/create-database/database-dashboard.png":::